coleifer/peewee/docs/peewee/playhouse.rst

 .. py:class:: DataSet(url)

-    :param str url: A database URL.
-See :ref:`db_url` for examples.
+    :param url: A database URL or a :py:class:`Database` instance.
+For details on using a URL, see :ref:`db_url` for examples.

     The *DataSet* class provides a high-level API for working with relational databases.